bpunya/roll20-api/KABOOM/README.md

 ###Chat Command:
 The basic chat command follows this format:
-`!KABOOM minimum-range [ maximum-range [ options [ --default-options]]]`
+`!KABOOM effect-power [ effect-radius [ options [ --default-options]]]`

 When you use KABOOM as a chat command, you need to have a token selected.
 ONLY minimum range is required.
 Everything else is optional.

-**minimum-range** is the minimum distance that everything should be shoved away by.
-This can be negative
+**effect-power** is the strength of the force moving tokens away or towards from the explosion point.
+It is measured
-                if you want to pull things towards the object instead of pushing away.
+                in the same units listed on the page.
+Effect power can be negative if you want to pull things towards the object instead of pushing away.

-**maximum-range** is the maximum distance that the script search for objects to manipulate.
+**effect-radius** is the maximum distance that the script search for objects to manipulate.
 If something is
                 beyond this point, it will not move.
 Defaults to **minimum range * explosion_ratio**.
-This must be positive if minimum-range is negative.
+This is always parsed as positive.

 **options** are either 'vfx', 'no vfx', 'no-vfx', 'invisible', 'invis' to change whether an explosion effect appears,
           or 'scatter' and 'no scatter' if you want to scatter tokens away from the explosion/implosion point more randomly.